-Shopfronts in good condition but first floor neglected with windows and paintwork in poor condition

-9.6 Public Realm

-- Some areas of paving in poor repair - Unattractive commercial bins - Poorly designed hard landscaping such as car parks - Inconsistent street lighting, street signage and street furniture

-Paving in and around the town centre is generally good with a consistent paved surface throughout the key commercial streets.
+Shopfronts in good condition but first floor neglected with windows and paintwork in poor condition 9.6 Public Realm Key Issues - Some areas of paving in poor repair - Unattractive commercial bins - Poorly designed hard landscaping such as car parks - Inconsistent street lighting, street signage and street furniture Paving in and around the town centre is generally good with a consistent paved surface throughout the key commercial streets.
 However, the tarmac parking area in the former Market Place is expansive, uninspiring and in poor condition in areas.
 Similarly, Parking bays on both sides of Church Street present large areas of patchy tarmac.
 Parking bays outside the Post Office at the North end of Quebec Street also present a large area of tarmac.
 These do not contribute to the character and appearance of Dereham as large areas of hardstanding are visually unattractive compared to well landscaped open areas with historically appropriate paving and planting.
 Pavements and road surfaces on the outlying streets are generally utilitarian but with no real issues of condition.
-The road surface along Washbridge and pathways on Ted Elis Walk are in poorer condition with areas of cracked or patchy surfacing, as is surfacing outside terrace houses on Dereham Road.
+The road surface outside the terrace houses on Dereham Road are in poorer condition with areas of cracked or patchy surfacing.
 See examples of good surfacing in Section 5.6.3.